Skip to main content

 • Use plenty of white space in your design to improve readability, create a better visual hierarchy, increase focus and clarity, and more.

-• Collaborate with your UI designer on typography decisions before starting the project.
+Collaborate with your designer on typography before the project.

 5 UI design tips